 Another 6,945 deaths among those 19,000 Covid-19 fatalities are classified as “vital records reviews,” according to the attorney general.
 These are recorded only after health officials and epidemiologists pore through death certificates across the state and determine that the cause of death was indeed Covid-19.

 Here is where the problems begin.
 State health officials do not attempt to determine whether the people in this “vital records” group lived in a nursing home or whether they contracted the disease there, as their own guidelines require.

-“Long-term care facility Covid-19 data, which is reported on this web page comes from the facilities themselves, so it doesn’t include any data from Vital Records reviews,” said Bob Wheaton, a spokesman for DHHS.
+“Long-term care facility Covid-19 data, which is reported on this web page comes from the facilities themselves, so it doesn’t include any data from Vital Records reviews,” said Bob Wheaton, a DHHS spokesman.

 The Smoking Gun

-Steve Delie, a lawyer with the Mackinac Center, and I have learned that the state of Michigan did in fact conduct a study with a limited sample last summer to find out if people on this vital records list were residents of long-term care facilities.
+Mackinac Center lawyer Steve Delie and I have learned that the state of Michigan did in fact conduct a 2020 study with a limited sample to see if people on this vital records list were residents of long-term care facilities.

 Exactly 1,468 vital records were selected from March through June 2020.

 Of those, 648 deaths were traced back to nursing homes and other long-term facilities.
 That's 44 percent -- nearly half.